 - The buffer strip has to be a minimum of 50 feet wide and can be a maximum of 120 feet wide.
 The measurement starts at the top of the bank or where the vegetation starts—whichever is closest to the water.

 - The vegetation cannot be harvested or mowed before July 10, unless the riparian buffer strip is impacted by center pivot irrigation, then the perennial vegetation may not be harvested or mowed before June 25.
 A minimum of 4 inches of vegetation must be maintained at all times.

 - The land may not be grazed from May through September.

 Riparian Buffer Strip Classification Applications are submitted to the Director of Equalization in the county where the property is located.

 The property tax discretionary formula is a tax incentive tool to help promote economic development in South Dakota.
-The discretionary formula gives a tax break on applicable new structures for up to five years.
-SDCL 10-6-137
+The discretionary formula gives a tax break on applicable new structures for a maximum of five or seven years, depending on the structure type.
+(SDCL 10-6-137 and 10-6-137.1)

 For more information on the discretionary formula, please refer to our Discretionary Formula Tax Fact (PDF).